Viveniac/dockerfile-sources/README.md

 This tool is built with maintainability, fault tolerance, scalability, and testability in mind.
 It is containerized using Docker and is designed to run as a Kubernetes Job for cloud-native environments.

 ## Project Structure
-dockerfile-sources/ ├── main.go # Main source code (Go) ├── go.mod # Go module file ├── go.sum # Go module checksum file (may be empty if only standard library is used) ├── Dockerfile # Dockerfile to build the container image ├── job.yaml # Kubernetes Job manifest for deployment ├── README.md # Project documentation (this file)
+dockerfile-sources/ ├── main.go # Main source code (Go) ├── go.mod # Go module file ├── go.sum # Go module checksum file (may be empty if only standard library is used) ├── Dockerfile # Dockerfile to build the container image ├── configmap.yaml # Kubernetes configmap ├── job.yaml # Kubernetes Job manifest for deployment ├── README.md # Project documentation (this file)

 ## Features